-Was the Garden of Eden in present-day southeast Turkey / northwest Iraq?
-Was it at the confluence of the River Euphrates and River Tigris—the eastern most part of the Fertile Crescent—between Sumer and Sushan (abutting the uppermost extremity of the Persian Gulf)?
-Or did we, as described by palaeontology, come out of Africa?
+Was the Garden of Eden in present-day southeast Turkey–northwest Iraq?
+Was it at the confluence of the River Euphrates and River Tigris—the eastern most part of the Fertile Crescent—between Sumer and Sushan, abutting the uppermost extremity of the Persian Gulf?
+Or did we, according to palaeontology, come out of Africa?

-[Recently, Stan Deyo came to conclude that Ghan Aden was to be found at the site of the Ngorongoro Crater, in northern Tanzania.
-See The Garden of Eden: Where is it Located?, and see also Genesis : : The Fall of Mankind.]
+Recently, Stan Deyo came to conclude that Ghan Aden was to be found at the site of the Ngorongoro Crater, northern Tanzania [See The Garden of Eden: Where is it Located?, and see also Genesis : : The Fall of Mankind].

-What I do know, however, and intuitively—what I know intimately—is that within Eden lay that Holy City, the omphalos to the earth.
+… what I do know, however, and intuitively—what I know intimately—is that within Eden lay that Holy City, omphalos of the earth.

 Locating the earth’s omphalos

-The Land of Canaan is today called Israel.
-And the epicentre of Israel is Jerusalem.
-Jerusalem is the spiritual—and to most eyes the political—crux of Israel.
-As Israel occupies one-third the length of the eastern seaboard of the Great Sea of the Old World, Yerushalayim is at the centre of that World.
+The Land of Canaan today bears the name “Israel”, the epicentre of which is Jerusalem –the spiritual, and to most eyes political, crux of Israel.
+If Israel occupies one-third the length of the eastern seaboard of that Great Sea of the Old World, Yerushalayim centres that World.

-And each side, what’s more, is utterly convinced of victory.
-Although all tell a familiar tale from a mutual patriarch, named Abraham, each lay claim to it from a very different angle — adhering to an ending all their own.
+Each side to this tripartite battle, moreover, is convinced of victory.
+Although each tells a familiar tale from a mutual patriarch, each lays claim to it from a different guise and each adhering to an ending all their own.
+This is the battle.

-The United Nations, for instance, proposes that the Old City be partitioned off and given International status.
-The European Union, in fact, already considers Jerusalem a corpus separatum, to say nothing of the Vatican stance.
+Surely mankind is now better at resolving conflict without resorting to armed conflict?
+The United Nations, for instance, proposes that the Old City be partitioned and granted International status recognition.
+The European Union, in fact, already considers Jerusalem a corpus separatum, to say nothing of the Vatican’s stance.

 2 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted; 3 A time to kill, and a time to heal; a time to break down, and a time to build up; 4 A time to weep, and a time to laugh; a time to mourn, and a time to dance; 5 A time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing; 6 A time to get, and a time to lose; a time to keep, and a time to cast away; 7 A time to rend, and a time to sew; a time to keep silence, and a time to speak; 8 A time to love, and a time to hate; a time of war, and a time of peace.

-And now, … a time for the great End-Time Battle.
+And now, time for the great End-Time Battle.